whitegrimreaper/Dragalia-RS-Place-Bot/README.md

-# Dragalia & RS Place Bot
+# Place Bot

-Bot that automates r/place for the Northern Alliance (Runescape, Dragalia, Eve, and others).
-Coordinate within the [Northern Alliance Discord](https://discord.gg/AaKgEYQp).
+Bot that automates r/place
-For access to updating the maps, please propose pull requests.
-I will get back to you as soon as possible.
-You can contact me via Discord, whitegrimreaper#1078.
+For access to updating the maps, it's too late lol

 ## User script bot